arunav11/Synthetiseur_de_texte/README.md

 Django and python have been used to write the web app.
 ## NLTK Library
 NLTK libraries have been used to **generate questions and summary**.
+## AWS Services
+Lambda, EFS, RDS and API Gateway has been used.

 # Running the project on local machine:
 First clone the project to your local machine: